 Anyway, I’m going off topic.
 One of the most famous gardens in New Zealand is in Hamilton so I could NOT visit it, of course!
 The town layout vaguely resembles one of the typical seaside towns on the Adriatic Sea (in Italy), but I don’t think that the settlers, the architects or the town planners of Hamilton went for that ‘model’ on purpose!
 It is funny to think that the first thing I took a picture of was a Christmas tree in an incredibly sunny and warm day 😀 I went to Hamilton on December 9th, 2009; you certainly know that in the southern emisphere the seasons are inverted compared to the north one, hence the sunny and the short-sleeved or sleeveless clothing 😉

 The Hamilton gardens, a mix of gardening/building styles all in the same place (there is the Italian garden, the Japanese one, the English, etc. etc.), were really lovely and full of flowers in bloom.
-I’m not posting all the pictures, as usual, but just a selection.
-For more pictures please refers to my Facebook page, link at the bottom of this page.
-I didn’t post pictures of close-ups of flowers, I went home with 200 pics and I can’t post them all, sorry!!
+I’m not posting all the pictures, as usual, but just a selection; I didn’t post pictures of close-ups of flowers either, I went home with 200 pics and I can’t post them all, sorry!!

 I hope you enjoyed the pics 🙂 I got home with lots of memories that will always remain with me, a tan and a fantastic relaxing day spent in a wonderful place for the soul and….my lungs!! 😀